wareya/gammakit/readme.md

 TODO:
 - various helpful string and array functions
-- object type reflection functions
 - inheritance? how would it work? like func_super()?
 - replace parent/text AST node stuff with enum
 - extend metaprogramming with argument lists, function type (generator, etc), captures
-- make instance identifiers truth-test as whether the instance exists though
+- make instance identifiers truth-test as whether the instance exists

 TODO (sanitation/low-priority):
 - a "defer" statement?